 Manylinux

 Python’s pip uses manylinux containers to provide broadly compatible binaries for use with python.
-Until CentOS7 is end of life, consider building a manylinux2014 based build if possible.

 Version GCC Python Base